 - covering the grill when not in use

-Patio Grill Station Furniture Comparison Table
+Patio Grill Station Furniture Compared

 | Type of Grill Station | Space Requirement | Flexibility | Durability | Ideal For |